 WikiTravel.org.
 In my opinion this is one of the best online travel resources.

-Tranzfers.com.
+Transferwise.com.
 When I need to transfer money overseas this is the website I use to do it.
-I’ve been using these guys once a month since 2012 and have never had a problem.
+Fast, reliable, and MUCH cheaper than the standard bank transfer.

 XE Currency Converter.
 I put the app on my phone.

 Wilderness and Travel Medicine.
 I have Wilderness and Travel Medicine by Sam Fury stored on my phone so I can reference it when-ever I need to.

 Survival Fitness Plan.
 For my exercise routine I am eternally loyal to the Survival Fitness Plan.

 You can get Survival Fitness Plan Training Manuals FREE or heavily discounted via the newsletter.

 Memrise.
 I’ve used a fair few different language learning apps over the years and I can honestly say that Memrise is my favorite.
 Does more than languages.

 Google Translate.
 Once again google has come out with the goods.
 With google translate you can translate between any almost any two languages and if you download the dictionary to your device then you don’t even need to be online.
 It’s not always accurate but good enough to get you by.
 Also available as an app which I use pretty often depending on what country I am in.

 Conversation Exchange.
 A free website that connects language learners.
 Enter your primary language and what language(s) you want to learn and then find people to exchange with.
 You can even search my age, gender, and location, which is great if you want to meet face to face with locals.
 If not, just message or skype each other.
 This is probably the best resource for language learning on this list, and is also a great way to meet locals and form some great friendships with like-minded people.
 Best of all, is 100% free.